Learning the C language becomes much easier when you stop memorizing syntax and start solving real problems.

 You burned 375.00 calories by running 7.50 kilometers.

-• The program takes the distance traveled in meters as input using the scanf function and stores it in the variable distance_meters.
+calories_per_kmis defined to store the value of calories burned per kilometer. - The program takes the distance traveled in meters as input using the

-• The program displays the total calories burned and the distance in kilometers using the printf function.
+distance_kilometersbycalories_per_km.
+The result is stored in the variabletotal_calories. - The program displays the total calories burned and the distance in kilometers using the

 #include <stdio.h>